How do business rates work?

 Although the calculation is simple, working out the exact level of liability for each business can be very complicated.
 This is because:

 - The ‘rateable value’ for each individual premises is bespoke, and a degree of subjectivity is involved.
 For example, the rateable value of a retail premises entails a complex calculation that includes factors such as the width of the frontage and the depth of the shop.
 Many valuations are appealed as a result.

 - Rateable values are updated periodically and complex transitional reliefs are applied to smooth the effects of the change.

 - Reliefs are not applied as a matter of course and must be claimed individually under a variety of different schemes.
 Complex rules apply where the business has more than one premises.

-- The multipliers change every year, either to reflect RPI or the effects of revaluation.
+- The multipliers change every year, either to reflect RPI, CPI, or the effects of revaluation.

 As a result many businesses turn to professional advisors for assurance that the rate they are paying is appropriate and for advice and support with the appeals process.
 Indeed, most businesses have historically chosen to have their assessment reappraised, with many then challenging the assessment.

 Business rates are under increasing strain.
 Competition from online businesses is reducing the benefits of physical premises.
 Meanwhile, the system for assessing business rates is complex, costly and time consuming.
 UK businesses have made it clear that a reform is overdue.